typelevel/doobie/yax/docs/src/main/tut/10-Logging.md

 - `ExecFailure` indicates that query execution failed, due to a key violation for example.
 This constructor provides timing information only for the (failed) execution as well as the raised exception.
 - `ProcessingFailure` indicates that execution was successful but resultset processing failed.
 This constructor provides timing information for both execution and (failed) processing, as well as the raised exception.

-The the Scaladoc for details on this data type.
+See the Scaladoc for details on this data type.

 The simplest possible `LogHandler` does nothing at all, and this is what you get by default.